-The Master of Clinical Psychology is a professional qualification that enables you to meet the competency requirements for the clinical scope of practice under the Health Practitioners Competencies Assurance Act (2003).
+The Master of Clinical Psychology is a professional qualification.
+It enables you to meet the competency requirements for the clinical scope of practice under the Health Practitioners Competencies Assurance Act (2003).
 With the Master of Clinical Psychology you'll be able to practise independently.

-You will need to submit the documentation listed below:
+You will need to provide the following documents:

 Shortlisted applicants will be interviewed before a final selection is made.